 Working in the world of nonprofits often means getting creative with a tight budget.
-This means that there aren’t many nonprofits (especially small, local ones) that have money to spare for a full-time social media person on staff.
+This means that there aren’t many nonprofits (especially small, local ones) that have money to spare for a full-time nonprofit social media person on staff.
 While working with an outside public relations agency to fill this need can be extremely beneficial, it’s often hard for someone outside the office to really capture what goes on day-to-day at the nonprofit.
 Nonprofits often end up delegating social media duties to interns and volunteers for economical and logistical reasons.

 Though the work volunteers provide nonprofits is free to the organization, it is vital that proper policies and protocols for social media use still be in place.
 Nonprofits can mimic the social media guidelines of corporations, even when they don’t have a social media expert on staff.
 Having an official policy in place will help set the organization up for success in the event of a crisis, and help them get the most out of social media platforms.
-These guidelines don’t have to be confusing, or even very in-depth; they just need to ensure quality social media usage is happening.
+These guidelines don’t have to be confusing, or even very in-depth; they just need to ensure quality nonprofit social media usage is happening.

 Guidelines for Volunteers Posting to Social Media